Black Sox Scandal: Conduct of the World Series

 Base ball is the cleanest one!

 After throwing a strike with his first pitch of the Series, Cicotte's second pitch struck Cincinnati leadoff hitter Morrie Rath in the back, delivering a pre-arranged signal confirming the players' willingness to go through with the fix.
-In the fourth inning, Cicotte made a lousy throw to Swede Risberg at second base.
+In the fourth inning, Cicotte made a bad throw to Swede Risberg at second base.
 Sportswriters found the unsuccessful double play to be suspicious.

 Williams lost three games, a Series record.
 Kerr, a rookie who was not part of the fix, won both of his starts.
 However, the gamblers were now reneging on their promised progress payments (to be paid after each game lost), claiming that all the money was let out on bets and was in the hands of the bookmakers.
 After Game Five, angry about the non-payment of promised money, the players involved in the fix attempted to doublecross the gamblers and won Games Six and Seven of the best-of-nine Series.
 Before Game Eight, threats of violence were made on the gamblers' behalf against players and family members.
 Williams started Game Eight but gave up four straight one-out hits for three runs before manager Kid Gleason relieved him.
 The White Sox lost Game Eight (and the series) on October 9, 1919.
 Besides Weaver, the players involved in the scandal received $5,000 each or more, with Gandil taking $35,000.